yuktasarode/Image_Recognition-as-a-Service/README.md

 ## Description

-The cloud application is a video analysis platform employing four Lambda functions to execute a multi-stage processing pipeline for user-uploaded videos:
+The cloud application is a video analysis platform employing Lambda function and ECR to execute a multi-stage processing pipeline for user-uploaded videos:

 1. **Pipeline Start (Stage 1)**:
    - Users upload videos to the designated input bucket, named `input`.